khadija-faisal/secure_data_encryption_decryption/README.md

 streamlit run main.py
 🔑 Usage Instructions
 Register:
-Go to the "Register" page, choose a unique username and strong password.
+Go to the "Register" page, choose a unique username and a strong password.

 Login:
 Use your credentials on the "Login" page.